Contemporary collecting of oral histories, objects and documents from our staff and patients during the global pandemic.

 The RHN Archive service has been collecting and recording the impact of the pandemic on the hospital both in recognition of the hard work undertaken by hospital staff to keep our patients safe and also for future generations as part of our shared history.

 Covid-19 Oral History project

 May 2020 – November 2021

-The hospital began recording oral histories with staff members in May 2020 in order to capture the thoughts and feelings of staff at this time of crisis, which may otherwise be lost.
-The oral histories compliment the written record of the hospital by capturing personal accounts which are less likely to be recorded or preserved for the future.
+The hospital began recording oral histories with staff members in May 2020 to capture the thoughts and feelings of staff at this time of crisis, which may otherwise be lost.
+The oral histories complement the written record of the hospital by capturing personal accounts which are less likely to be recorded or preserved for the future.

 The project will continue to collect and record interviews for the duration of the National Lottery Heritage Fund project, which is due to end in November 2021.

-If you are have a connection with the hospital and would be interested in taking part then please do get in contact with us.
+If you have a connection with the hospital and would be interested in taking part, please contact us.
 The project hopes to capture and record a range of voices associated with the hospital, not just front-line workers, and we are especially keen to hear from patients, family members and volunteers.
-If you are interested please contact Chris Olver, Archivist, by email (email@example.com) or on the telephone (020 8780 4500 ext Ext 6525).
+If you are interested please contact Katherine Szentgyorgyi, Archivist, by email (email@example.com) or on the telephone (020 8780 4500 ext Ext 6525).

 Collecting photographs and documents